-The founders of Lydia's House, Mary Ellen Mitchell Eilerman and Meridith Owensby, have decade-long histories in transitional and low-income housing provision.
-Both became interested in the root causes of homelessness as collegiate volunteers at the Open Door Community, a homeless service provider in Atlanta, Georgia.
+Meridith is a co-founder of Lydia's House.
+She has a decade-long history in transitional and low-income housing provision.
+She became interested in the root causes of homelessness as s collegiate volunteer at the Open Door Community, a homeless service provider in Atlanta, Georgia.
 Meridith continued her work with the Open Door after graduation, becoming a live-in resident and the Volunteer Coordinator for the ministry.